intuit-archive/new_relic-cookbook/README.md

 # Recipes
 ## java_agent
-Configures the new_relicy java app agent.
+Configures the new_relic java app agent.
 It is expected that you have bundled the java agent with your app.

 ## ruby_agent